FENECON Commercial 50 — Assembly and Operating Instructions

 recognize hazards and prevent them by taking appropriate protective measures.

-2.5.
-General information on the FENECON electrical energy storage system
+8.5.
+General information on the FENECON system

 The product must be positioned in such a way that sufficient room for movement can be guaranteed for service and maintenance personnel in every phase of the product’s life.
 The service life of the product depends on the service life and maintenance intervals carried out by qualified personnel.
 The service life is particularly influenced by preventive maintenance and servicing.